 I have a big group with me, can I reserve a table?

 Our picnic tables are available on a first-come-first-served basis.
 Our busiest times are weekends (particularly afternoons).
 We recommend coming to the farm earlier in the day (we open at 11am), as well as weekdays if you wish to avoid the crowds.

 Can I bring food for my kids to the farm?

 With our liquor license, we cannot allow any outside food or beverages to be brought to the farm.
 We have a variety of non-seafood items available for purchase, including bread, cheeses, charcuterie, crackers, cookies and salads, as well as waters and locally-made sodas.

 We now sell beer and wine at the farm.
 State law forbids alcohol to be brought to the farm, or be consumed anywhere outside of our roped picnic area.
 This is especially true for our boating visitors.
 If you are arriving by boat, leave your drink in your boat.

 What restaurants carry your shellfish?

 We have a select few restaurants off-island that we deliver our oysters to: The Walrus & the Carpenter (Seattle), Bar Melusine (Seattle), Westward (Seattle), Nell Thorn (La Conner), Inn at Ship Bay (Orcas Island).

-During summer (and shoulder seasons) you can find our shellfish locally at: Tops'l, Duck Soup, Downriggers, Vinny's, Roche Harbor, Friday Harbor House, Cask & Schooner, and Paellas San Juan (at the SJI Farmers Market).
+During summer (and shoulder seasons) you can find our shellfish locally at: Tops'l, Duck Soup, Roche Harbor, San Juan Brewery, Haleys, Back Door Kitchen, Downriggers, Roche Harbor, Cask & Schooner, and Paellas San Juan (at the SJI Farmers Market).
 During winter months, it's much smaller local list.